 When I was in New Zealand I bought this cool bikini top from Quiksilver so I plan to wear that for a flash of bright under my tops.
 I’ve also got a bright pink bikini I got in the sale at River Island.
 Even if there’s no chance for a swim at least the bikini top will be cool.

 Then I’ve just packed a few cool tees and tops that will do for San Francisco and NYC too.

 I saved up to splash out before the festival and ended up getting a few beauts in the River Island sale.
-You could also try Very, it’s great value and if you click here you can get voucher codes too.
 Or you could try boohoo.com for some pretty cool clothes, nice and cheap too.
 I like the whole idea of buying vintage and second hand, but in reality when I order off the internet I like to be able to send it back no bother.
 And when I buy things like this they never fit properly anyway.

 The Nevada desert, where Coachella is, gets very cold at night.
 I’m going to take my wooly hat and a zip up hoody.
 I’ll already have my leather jacket to brave the cold of New York so I think with these, and my boots, I’ll be warm enough.
 Please tell me if you think otherwise though.
 I hate being cold.
 Maybe I’ll take my orange animal print scarf too, they’re always pretty useful.

 I bought this tye-dye dress ages ago from Urban Outfitters and have never worn it, so I’ll be cracking that out for the night, hopefully.

 There are showers at Coachella and it sounds like with the heat people actually use them so I’ll make sure to buy a towel in our big Walmart shop for that.
 We’ve located the biggest Walmart in LA and we’re going to hit it up for all our camping supplies before we go.